 Tuition payments are due at registration for NEW and READMIT students unless the student is eligible for financial aid and clearance has been given by the Financial Aid Office or other financial arrangements have been made with University of the Potomac.
-CONTINUING and RE-ENTRY students tuition payments are due two (2) weeks prior to the start of a new semester.
+CONTINUING and RE-ENTRY student's tuition payments are due two (2) weeks prior to the start of a new semester.
 Students are responsible for any financial obligation incurred while attending University of the Potomac regardless of any anticipated financial aid.
+Students with an outstanding balance may not be allowed to attend classes.